willopez/vagrant.modernie11/README.md

 The next boot can be done without the `FIRSTBOOT` environment variable

-To test an application running on port `4000` of the host, find ip address of the host, in ubuntu execute `ip address` and point your browser in the guest Windows machine to the ip addres, i.e. `http://192.168.0.110:4000`
+To test an application running on port `4000` on the host, find the ip address of the host, in Ubuntu execute `ip address` and point your browser in the guest Windows machine to the ip address + port, i.e. `http://192.168.0.110:4000`

 That's it!!